Introduction to Dashboarding in R with the use of COVID-19 Data

 When dashboards are created, they are deployed locally and accessed through localhost.
-While this is useful for testing features but it is inflexible if the aim is to distribute it with others, since it would require them to install R and all dependencies on their local machine.
+While this is useful for testing features, it is inflexible if the aim is to distribute it with others since it would require them to install R and all dependencies on their local machine.
 Some solutions are:

 This is an open-source solution through Amazon Web Servers or a similar cloud provider.
-Developers have to build up the environment themselves through Linux-supported binaries which may be advanced for some but offers flexibility and personalised control over their deployment and management of their server.
+Developers have to build up the environment themselves through Linux-supported binaries (this may be advanced for some) that offer flexibility and personalised control over their deployment and the management of their server.

-This is a collaborative environment for all R hosting from dashboards to R markdown reports through RStudio.
-It is a commercial licence and may be suitable for a team working collaboratively in R using RStudio's suite that wish to deploy their software and receive the necessary support from RStudio.
+This is a collaborative environment for all R hosting from dashboards to R Markdown reports through RStudio.
+It is a commercial license and may be suitable for a team working collaboratively in R using RStudio's suite that wish to deploy their software and receive the necessary support from RStudio.

 The dashboard can be accessed here: https://actuartech.shinyapps.io/COVID-19_Dashboard/